pagkly/Zed/Investopedia4/Peter Principle What You Need to Know.md

 # Peter Principle Definition

 > ## Excerpt
-> The Peter Principle theorizes that people in a firm will be promoted up to a point where they are no longer qualified, leaving a company full of incompetent employees.
+> The Peter Principle theorizes that people in a firm [[Will|will]] be promoted up to a point where they are no longer qualified, leaving a company full of incompetent employees.

 ---